ERIC HENRY PELL 1894–1950

 He was a pupil at The King’s School, Grantham, Lincs, from Easter 1904 to December 16th 1910.
 Both his brothers were pupils at the school.
 Albert Ball, V.C. was a pupil at the school between 1906 and 1907.

-The family had moved to Holme House, Holme Pierrepont.
-The three brothers now have a sister Mary Elizabeth Hilary (b.1905 and known as Hilary), who went on to marry Frederic Wodehouse, the cousin of P.G.
+Age 16 working on the farm and living at Holme House, Holme Pierrepont with parents, his brothers, Harold, at school, Joseph, a civil engineer with the County Council, and a sister Mary Elizabeth Hilary 7 (known as Hilary), who went on to marry Frederic Wodehouse, the cousin of P.G.
 Wodehouse, in 1940.
 Their grandfather William Whitt died in 1906.
-Harold is at school, Joseph is a civil engineer with the County Council and Eric works on the farm.

 Rank: Lieutenant, seniority date 30.4.17